 Remote Work Security Risks for Employees

 Companies may have a fully remote workforce, people who work from home from time to time, or employees who frequently go on business trips.
 And without a doubt, it’s more difficult to take care of their security than it is to manage your on-site endpoints.

-Here are three bad habits related to remote work that your remote workers may be making that endanger your organization:
+Here are five bad habits related to remote work an organization’s remote workers may be making that endanger the company: